noelvissers/HardstyleSpotifyScraper/Readme.md

 ## Adding your own sources

 To add your own source, create a new .cs file in the TrackSources folder with a class that returns a TrackData list.
+This list should contain tracks with a title, artist, and a hash (see example).

 Example:
 ```csharp